idrees-raza-mi/Medical-knowledge-base/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/5806afed-ddd2-4b65-bce4-3f838dba26b4) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my  project?

 Yes, you can!